Saturday, June 4th & Sunday June 5th:

 I looked for the escalator and headed upstairs to the train arrival/departure area.
 There, I saw more ticket machines.
 Good to know for next time I am at the Milan train station.
 The last time I was there, they were still doing renovations and the ticket machines were moved downstairs.

 I purchased a first class ticket (interregional train/cheap upgrade) so that hopefully I would have more room for my bags.
 The train was already sitting at the binario (platform).
 I headed down looking for the first class car.
 It seemed to be pretty full already.
 The second class car at the very end (front of the train) was empty, so I decided to sit there instead.
 After the train left the station and then stopped at the first stop, tons and tons of people board the train.
 It was almost standing room only!
-Fortunately for me, a very nice young Italian couple traveling to Venice sat in the two seats across from me.
+A very nice young Italian couple traveling to Venice sat in the two seats across from me.
 I sat in a single seat next to the door.
 They offered to lift my bags up onto the baggage racks.
 I told them that I was getting off in a few stops if it was ok with them.
 They were fine with that and we ended up having a very nice conversation.

 At one point during the train ride, there was an announcement about a sciopero (strike) on Monday!
 Just what I needed.
 I was planning to take the train to Venice on Monday.
 The couple was very kind to ask the train ticket guy info about the strike for me.
 They ended up being more affected by the strike than I did.
 The strike (which did happen) was a regional Veneto strike.
 Since I was taking one of the fast trains, which started out in another region, my train would not be affected.
 The couple would have to buy a more expensive ticket to return to Milan on Monday instead of taking the slower, cheaper train.